raufer/beautiful-jekyll/aboutme.md

 subtitle: a (very) short bio
 ---

-My name is Raul Ferreira, a data engineer from Portugal, living in Lisbon.
+My name is Raul Ferreira, an engineer living in London.
-I intend to share content that was useful to me in some way.
+I share content that was useful to me in some way.